The Auto Mechanic - Expert Car Maintenance Tips And Tricks

 Step 2: Loosen Slider Pins

 It is time to check the brake pads.
-A visual inspection will give a clear indication of how worn the brake pads are.
+A visual inspection will clearly indicate how worn they are.

 Step 3: Remove Brake Pads

-A pair of retaining clips keep the pads in place.
-At this stage, brake pads should be loosely attached to the clips, and you can easily take them out.
-And then remove the retaining clips too.
+A pair of retaining clips keeps the pads in place.
+At this stage, brake pads should be loosely attached to the clips, and you can easily remove them.
+Then, you need to remove the retaining clips, too.
 You need to replace them every time you change brake pads.

 Step 4: Install New Clips and Brake Pads

-After removing the old clips, install the new clips and apply a bit of grease to prevent them from making noises.
-Then install the new brake pads into the slot.
+After removing the old clips, install the new clips and apply grease to prevent them from making noise.
+Then, install the new brake pads into the slot.

 Step 5: Retract Brake Pistons

 When you pivoted the caliper, the brake pistons got extended.
 It will now block you from pushing the caliper down.
 So, you need to use a C clamp to retract the pistons.
-If a C clamp isn’t available, you can use wooden blocks to do that.
-You need to do it slowly as the brake fluid will be slowly pushed back into the reservoir.
+If a C clamp isn’t available, you can use wooden blocks.
+You must do it slowly, as the brake fluid will be pushed back into the reservoir.

-Once the pistons are fully pushed back, you need to check the brake fluid level in the reservoir.
-You need to top up the reservoir with brake fluid if required.
+Once the pistons are fully pushed back, you need to check the brake fluid level in the reservoir and top it up if necessary.
 But be careful of fluid overflow when you are working on multiple wheels.

 Step 7: Tighten Slider Bolts

-Once the caliper containing new brake pads is in place, you need to insert the slider bolts into place and tighten them.
+Once the caliper containing new brake pads is in place, insert the slider bolts into place and tighten them.

 Also Read: What is The Bolt Pattern on A Dodge Ram 1500?